Charlotte Journalism: Motels Zine

 Illustration Process

-I began illustrating all of the spreads with ink on paper, and then scanned it to color digitally.
+I began illustrating all the spreads with ink on paper and then scanned them to create the final artwork digitally.

 Zines in Print